Austria's Vice Chancellor Quits After Video Surfaces Of Meeting With Russian Investor

 Strache chalked the exchange up to "alcohol-induced macho talk" that was "probably trying to impress the attractive hostess," according to Deutsche Welle.

+Austrian President Alexander Van der Bellen supported Chancellor Kurz's proposal for snap elections.
+He said the video presented a "disturbing image" of Austria and that it was "important to restore trust" in the government.
+He also commended the free and independent media for doing its job.

-Austria's 32-year-old chancellor, Sebastian Kurz, now faces mounting calls by the opposition to hold new elections.
+Kurz, Austria's 32-year-old chancellor, faced mounting calls by the opposition to hold new elections.
 His conservative Austrian People's Party governs the country in coalition with the Freedom Party.

-The video scandal threatens to collapse the coalition government and comes a week before European Parliament elections.
+In the wake of the video, Kurz said the abuse of power, taxes and interference in media affairs were among his concerns.

-In the past, Kurz has distanced himself from the Freedom Party following reports of anti-Semitism and racism.
+In the past, he has distanced himself from the Freedom Party following reports of anti-Semitism and racism.
 The Freedom Party was founded and first led in the 1950s by Anton Reinthaller, a former Nazi.

 In recent years, the Freedom Party has built a relationship with Russia.
 According to the New York Times: